SFGLab/cudaMMC/README.md

 * NVIDIA GPU with Pascal architecture or newer (compute capability >= 6.0)
 * CMake 3.13 or higher

+## Docker Instructions

+Start with build the image via:

+`sudo docker build -t cudaMMC .`

+and then start it interactively with

+`sudo docker run --rm --runtime=nvidia --gpus all -i -t cudaMMC /bin/bash`

 ## Compilation
 First, generate the makefile with CMake by executing the command below from the root directory of the package with your desired `path_to_build_folder` and `cuda_arch` (>= 60) values:
 ```